Agra: Cuisine

 Agra falls under Braj region and its local language is Braj Bhakha.
 Agra is known for its Braj cuisine and shares common culinary heritage with twin cities of Mathura and Vrindavan.
 Among Muslims of Agra, non vegetarian food is popular.
 Petha, a sweet made using ash gourd, is one of the famous dishes of Agra, and is available in many varieties.
 Another dish that is endemic to Agra is dalmoth, which is a dry snack made with spicy fried dal (lentils), nuts and raisins.
 The breakfast specialties include Bedai, which is a puffy kachori (made with all purpose flour, which is deep fried) with spicy filling inside and is generally served with spicy aloo bhaaji and dahi (curd).
 Equally popular as a snack is chaat, a collective term which includes snacks like dahi bhalla, raj kachori, samosas, and gol gappa, among others.
 Paratha, a pan fried flat wheat bread which is stuffed with potatoes, cauliflower, carrots or chhena, is also popular, and eaten accompanied with curd, pickle and chutney.

-Beyond the famed Petha, Agra's cuisine is a blend of Mughal richness and local flavors.
-Unique street foods like: Bhalla (Dahi Aloo Tikki) from Sadar Bazaar, Bedai with Jalebi in the mornings, and Tandoori Chai in clay cups are popular among locals.
+Beyond the famed petha, Agra's cuisine is a blend of Mughal and local flavours.
+Unique street foods such as bhalla (dahi aloo tikki) from Sadar Bazaar, bedai with jalebi in the mornings, and tandoori chai in clay cups are popular among locals.